 Before the men leave they look to Dmitri with deep respect.

-One Kobona man says to Dmitri, "We will get as many ninety-sevens through as we can."
+KOBONA MAN We will get as many ninety-sevens through as we can.

 Though Dmitri clearly doesn't understand the man, he smiles and nods.
 The men bundle up and go out into the cold again.